 - Parodied on Fairly Odd Parents

-Presidential Aide: Mr. President, you've nearly destroyed the world!
-What are you going to do now?
+Presidential Aide: Mr. President, you almost caused a nucular war!
+What are you going to do next?

 President: I'm going to Escalator Land!